knuxify/BoonGamble/README.md

 ## How it works

+Send the bot some boons, and it will automatically run a randomizer to calculate the multiplier... if you're lucky, you win more than you sent, if you're unlucky you lose a portion of your boons.

 The exact mechanism for probability calculation is stored in [boongamble/gamble.py](https://github.com/knuxify/BoonGamble/blob/main/boongamble/gamble.py).
 See the code for an explanation.

+You can also donate boons to the bot by adding `(donation)` somewhere in your message (with the brackets), or by starting your message with `!boonsave`.

 Alternatively, if you want to have a more visual understanding of the values, you can enable debug mode and experiment with the values yourself.
 This requires matplotlib to be installed.
 Put `gamble_debug: true` in your `config.yml` and open the Python interpreter: